|

 reprieved, amounting to 49 cases, while the government tried to frame the 1957

-Homicide Act of 1957 the 5 categories of murder for which the death sentence
+Under the Homicide Act of 1957 the five categories of murder for which

-and one woman were sentenced to death after March 1957 and of these, 29 men
+64 men and one woman were sentenced to death after March 1957 and of

-were hanged - a reprieve rate of 44.6%.
-Surely the whole point of the Act was
+these, 29 men were hanged - a reprieve rate of 44.6%.
+Surely the whole point of

-to eliminate unfair and unnecessary death sentences and yet reprieves continued
+the Act was to eliminate unfair and unnecessary death sentences and yet

-at only a slightly reduced rate after it.
-If 36 of these people didn't deserve
+reprieves continued at only a slightly reduced rate after it.
+If 36 of these

-under 25, two being still teenagers.
-On the 9th of November 1965, the Murder
+those hanged were under 25, two being still teenagers.
+On the 9th of November

 The first man to be sentenced under the 1957 Act was Ronald Patrick Dunbar for